 Clients of Chris May get a one of a kind experience as they receive a tattoo from him, complete with a comedic performance.
 May is a trained stand-up comedian having studied at the world famous Second City Theatre in Chicago, IL.
 While he is blunt when speaking with clients, he uses humor as a way to tell them that their idea won't work.
 His style focuses on illustrative and aesthetic pieces that use clean colors and detailed lines.
 May refuses to tattoo according to the "Google style," a generic style that is pulled right off of Google images.
 Although he has a light hearted attitude, competitors beware because he is serious about winning.

-A fan favorite from "Ink Master" Season 3, Foster landed himself a second shot at winning the 'Ink Master' title.
+After being incarcerated for three years, Craig Foster knew that he needed to turn his life around.
+He immediately found the art of tattooing and has made it a full time career ever since.
+Being one of the few black tattoo artists in his region, Foster has felt that he has something extra to prove and thrives off of being considered an underdog by his peers.
 A "working class" artist, Foster prides himself in his ability to relate to his clients and to never forget a face or tattoo he has worked on.
-Although he is primarily a new skool artist, Foster knows that his talents are balanced and can handle any challenge the judges give to him.
-This season, Foster goes head to head with his mentor, Miami Burgess, to prove his worthiness as an independent tattoo artist.
+Although he is primarily a "new skool" artist, Foster knows that his talents are balanced and can handle any challenge the judges give to him.

 Frank McManus New Cumberland, PA 6 years experience Artist at Bryan Campbell Tattoo Studio (www.frankmcmanus.com)